Community Health Status

 Community Health Improvement Plan (CHIP)

-A summary of the health assessment and priorities was published on the Live Well and Florida Department of Health websites and distributed to community organizations through email.
+A summary of the 2016-2019 health assessment and priorities was published on the Florida Department of Health website and distributed to community organizations through email.
 Community members from both Escambia and Santa Rosa counties were invited to participate in roundtable discussions to identify activities that would capitalize on the strengths in each community and address the gaps in services and barriers to optimal health.
 More than 100 people attended the roundtable discussions.
 Once the priorities were finalized, work groups with representatives from both counties were formed to identify community resources and develop specific goals and objectives around the common priorities of unhealthy weight, tobacco use, and infant mortality.
-The CHIP is updated every year during the 3 year active cycle; the workgroups are consistently evaluating the efforts of the Partnership to ensure we are moving towards meeting our goals.
+The CHIP is reviewed and updated every year during the 3-year active cycle; the workgroups are consistently evaluating their efforts to ensure progress towards meeting goals.
+The next CHIP is currently in development and is expected to be completed by December 2019 for implementation beginning January 2020.
+Focus groups and collective action networks will be assembled throughout the two-county area over the next 6 months.

 Visit FloridaCHARTS for more information about county health status in Florida.